 Why do we need the RealEstateCore?

-Ever increasing amount of data is being generated by and within buildings.
-Several different systems exist to control climate, lighting, access control, etc. not to mention all the new data sources that emerge from IoT-devices.
-This gives us vast amounts of heterogeneous data that we need to organize in order to get cost efficiency and enable large scale operation.
+Ever increasing amounts of data are generated by and within buildings.
+Several different systems exist to control climate, lighting, access control, etc., not to mention all the new data sources that emerge from IoT devices, all of which generate data.
+These large amounts of heterogeneous data need to be organized if they are to contribute to cost-efficient and environmentally friendly real estate management.

-We use semantic web technologies combined with a business-usefulness-approach and the result is the RealEstateCore.
+We use Semantic Web technologies combined with a business-usefulness-approach; the result is the RealEstateCore (REC) ontology.

 What is the RealEstateCore?

-RealEstateCore is the common language that will enable control over buildings and development of new services – the facilitator of the promises of a digital transformation.
+RealEstateCore is a common language that will enable control over buildings and development of new services – the facilitator of the promises of a digital transformation.

-The RealEstateCore is a domain ontology preparing the buildings to interact with the Smart City that is made by and for property owners.
+RealEstateCore is a domain ontology preparing buildings to interact with the Smart City.
+RealEstateCore is made by and for property owners.

 What are the benefits for the property owners?

-Property owners use the RealEstateCore ontology to describe the data of interaction within the buildings that they operate – as well as the management, storage, and sharing of this data.
-The RealEstateCore is a collection of different metadata schemes, its interconnection, and uses to describe buildings, inhabitants, events etc.
+Property owners can use RealEstateCore to describe the data of interaction within the buildings that they operate – as well as the management, storage, and sharing of this data.
+RealEstateCore is a modular ontology, that is, a collection of data schemas that describe concepts and relations that can occur in data that is generated to model buildings and building systems, or that is sourced from such systems.
+For instance, RealEstateCore covers building structures, ownership, inhabitants, technical systems and sensors, events, etc.

-This gives a property owner the ability to connect their buildings and make new services on a large scale.
+Having the shared language that these data schemas provide enables property owners to connect their buildings with new services on a large scale, and not have to worry about building- or technology-specific implementation details and formats.

-The RealEstateCore focuses on merging and bridging three domains:
+RealEstateCore focuses on merging and bridging three domains:

 Digital representation of the building’s elements (e.g. BIM/IFC)